Skip to main content

 • Meet with architects and engineers to review plans and drawings to ensure the best communications solution is in place

-• Attend new building construction meetings to ensure all communications cabling specified will meet current and future needs of the building
+• Attend building construction meetings to ensure all communications cabling specified will meet current and future needs of the building

 • Install and maintain multi-paired cable in manholes